BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_user_removal_request.md

 assignees: jlangy, junminahn, arcshiftsolutions, zsamji,ConradBoydElliottGustafson

 ---
 ## Step 0
 **Are you the Keycloak Realm Admin?**

+Not sure --> log in to the [Keycloak Custom Realm Registry](https://realm-registry.apps.silver.devops.gov.bc.ca/) and if you see your realm, go to STEP 1.
+If you don't see it, ask the product owner to submit this request or go to STEP 4

+Yes--> go to STEP 1

-If not, you will need to ask one of the admin user in your realm to make this request instead.
+No --> you will need to ask one of the admin user in your realm to make this request instead.

-## Step 1
+## STEP 1
+Log in to our [Keycloak Custom Realm Registry](https://realm-registry.apps.silver.devops.gov.bc.ca/) and select the DUPLICATE USER tab
+- Type the IDIR of the user who is having issue with the account.
+See the message per environment for the specified user
+- If you see the button to delete --> this will remove the duplicate account.
+- If you still have issues --> go to STEP 2
+- Otherwise --> follow the instructions on the screen (this type of request) and go to STEP 2

+## STEP 2
-Provide some background on the user account issue.
+A.  Provide some background on the user account issue.
 - What is the issue with the user account?
 - What result of debugging have you obtained that lead you to request an account removal?

-## Step 2
-Deleting the user account from Keycloak will also remove records with any other application using Keycloak that the user has logged into.
+Note: Deleting the user account from Keycloak will also remove records with any other application using Keycloak that the user has logged into.
 So before proceeding with this request, make sure the user is aware of the consequences!

-- [ ] Confirm that user is ready to have the account removed from Keycloak
+B. [ ] Confirm that user is ready to have the account removed from Keycloak

-## Step 3
-Field the following information.
+C. Provide the following information:

 * Username to be removed:
 * Realm ID where user is having problem login: